Xela3026/workflows-docs/docs/tools/event-subscriptions.md

-<div className="dubheader"><BrandName type="name"/> events</div>
+<div className="dubheader"><EnvironmentConfig type="name"/> events</div>

-An event subscription can either catch custom events defined by your [event schemas](./event-schemas), or it can catch events predefined by <BrandName type="name"/>.
-These <BrandName type="name"/> events will record information that is associated with the action that triggered them.
+An event subscription can either catch custom events defined by your [event schemas](./event-schemas), or it can catch events predefined by <EnvironmentConfig type="name"/>.
+These <EnvironmentConfig type="name"/> events will record information that is associated with the action that triggered them.
 For example, the `"chat.concluded"` event will record information about the chat session and its participants.
 This information can then be caught by an event subscriber.

 You will find some event subscriptions that appear in your workspace by default.
 These will have the `"public": true` property.
-These are <BrandName type="name"/>'s default subscriptions that are in all workspaces.
+These are <EnvironmentConfig type="name"/>'s default subscriptions that are in all workspaces.

 <br/>

 :::info Information
-- You can only catch <BrandName type="name"/> events that have been triggered from within your own workspace.
+- You can only catch <EnvironmentConfig type="name"/> events that have been triggered from within your own workspace.
-- Your Workflows and <BrandName type="name"/> App workspaces are connected.
-An event triggered in your <BrandName type="name"/> App workspace can be caught by an event subscription in your Workflows workspace.
+- Your Workflows and <EnvironmentConfig type="name"/> App workspaces are connected.
+An event triggered in your <EnvironmentConfig type="name"/> App workspace can be caught by an event subscription in your Workflows workspace.
 :::

 <br/>

-These predefined events are triggered by various actions in your <BrandName type="name"/> App and Workflows workspace:
+These predefined events are triggered by various actions in your <EnvironmentConfig type="name"/> App and Workflows workspace:
-- `"chat.concluded"`: a session in the <BrandName type="name"/> Chat is concluded.
+- `"chat.concluded"`: a session in the <EnvironmentConfig type="name"/> Chat is concluded.
 - `"contact.update"`: a customer's contact information is updated.

 You will find the properties associated with these events within their event schemas.